 Additionally, the Foundation helped to secure donations creating an assistive technology library that is expected to eventually be able to loan needed assistive devices and equipment to students and schools throughout the county.
 Assistance was also rendered in acquiring therapeutic equipment, known as Quadricisers, that help students who have difficulty with physical movements.

 Other projects have also been conducted at Clairview School, the Westmoreland Intermediate Unit-operated school that educates approximately 200 children with special needs from throughout the county.
 A large gazebo was built to provide an outdoor classroom as well as shade for students in wheelchairs or with sensitivity to the sun.
 A recreation area was significantly improved with fencing, play equipment, a wheelchair swing, and storage shed.
 Landscaping was enhanced.
-The current project at Clairview targets major improvements to the recreation area, including the addition of various interactive pieces of playground equipment.
+This past year, major improvements were made to the recreation area, including the addition of various interactive pieces of playground equipment.
+Clairview staff and the WIU Foundation are presently working together to further improve the school's recreation area by raising funds to purchase and install additional playground equipment and possibly a large sunshade.

 In the community, the Foundation has partnered with Stage Right!
 Productions to present performances of the children’s holiday classic, “Madeline’s Christmas.”
 Our involvement helped to open a new cultural opportunity to local students, their families, and friends of the WIU Foundation.